AstrobioMike/AstrobioMike.github.io/unix/index.md

 {% include _side_tab_unix.html %}

-If you're new to the empowering world of Unix and would like to dive in, you should run through the 5 short pages that comprise the [Unix crash course](/unix/unix-intro){:target="_blank"}.
+If you're new to the empowering world of Unix and would like to dive in, you should start with checking out [why learning Unix is valuable](/unix/unix-intro#why-learn-unix){:target="_blank"} and run through the 5 short tutorials that comprise the [Unix crash course](/unix/unix-intro){:target="_blank"}.
 Other than that, feel free to check out the other pages under the Unix pull-down menu above and listed below 🙂

 <hr style="height:10px; visibility:hidden;" />
 # Some terminology